George Kogan Murder: Where is Barbara Kogan Now?

 Image Credit: The New York Post

 Investigation Discovery’s ‘Scorned: Love Kills: Manhattan Murder Mystery’ has quite a self-explanatory title when it comes to guessing the subject matter.
 On October 23, 1990, millionaire George Kogan was shot thrice just outside his girlfriend’s house, returning with groceries.
 That incident on a rainy October morning initiated a craze in the media, as the case had all the elements needed to create a sensation — a millionaire husband, an estranged wife, a girlfriend, and a murder.
-So, let’s go through what exactly happened, how the investigation panned out, and learn the identity of the perpetrator, shall we?
+So, let’s go through what exactly happened, how the investigation panned out, and learn the perpetrator’s identity, shall we?

 How Did George Kogan Die?